sukanyaJoy/nodejs/README.md

 and type <p><%= points %></p> in index.ejs add json file in app.js app.locals.videodata =require('./videodata.json'); //now we can user anywhere in the project, javascript object= json
+#21 passing json data using routes
+  if we want to use json file for specific page we can add it directly onto the page, or put in app.js for global use for example if we want to add in index.js we need to add variable